 Easy crochet cape

-For this project I used one ball (100g) of Madame Tricote Tango yarn and a chrochet hook size 5,5 mm.
-Tango is a very soft and thick acrylic yarn, perfect for making warm winter outfits, accesories and blankets.
+For this project, I used one ball (100g) of Madame Tricote Tango yarn and a 5.5 mm crochet hook.
+Tango is a thick, very soft acrylic yarn, perfect for warm winter clothing, accessories, and blankets.

-I didn't have any pattern, I just experimented with relief stitches and the whole thing took me about two hours.
+I didn’t follow a specific pattern for this one.
+I simply experimented with relief stitches, and the whole piece took me about two hours to complete.

 After hours, Noctally plays Creativerse (cool holiday contest in game)